-The Faraday Institution’s portfolio of research includes six projects that aim to optimise the performance of lithium ion technologies.
+The Faraday Institution’s portfolio of research includes seven projects that aim to optimise the performance of lithium-ion technologies.

 Recycling and Reuse